PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setOptOut().rst

 setOptOut()
 ===========

-The **setOptOut()** method sets the opt-out flag for the whole app.
-When the opt-out flag is set, no data is collected.
+The **setOptOut()** method sets the opt-out flag for the entire app.
+Once the opt-out flag is set, no data is collected.

 By default, setOptOut(false) is set.